asdf-format/asdf/README.rst

 .. begin-create-file-text::

-We're going to store several :mod:`numpy` arrays and other data to an ASDF file.
-We do this by creating a "tree", which is simply a :class:`dict`, and we provide it as input to the constructor of :class:`AsdfFile`:
+We're going to store several `numpy` arrays and other data to an ASDF file.
+We do this by creating a "tree", which is simply a `dict`, and we provide it as input to the constructor of `AsdfFile`:

 .. code:: python